Everything you need to know about the Mi Amigo flypast over Sheffield's Endcliffe Park

 The tragedy left Tony with feelings of deep-seated guilt and he has spent the best part of seven decades tending to a memorial dedicated to the crew.

-The BBC will be broadcasting live from around 6am to 9.15am and there will be a big screen close to the cafe.
+The BBC is broadcasting live from around 6am to 9.15am and there will be a big screen close to the cafe.

 Members of the public are advised to arrive at the park from 7.15am.

-There will be limited parking and visitors are advised to use public transport.
+There will be limited parking with visitors advised to use public transport.

-Veterans and serving military personnel are being offered free bus and tram travel to the park.
+Veterans and serving military personnel are being offered free bus and tram travel.

 A memorial service will take place from around 8am led by Ian Jennings, padre for the Frecheville branch of the Royal British Legion.

-There will be a reading from St John’s Gospel, a bugler will play one verse of Amazing Grace, plus the Last Post and Reveille.
+There will be a reading from St John’s Gospel, while a bugler is to play one verse of Amazing Grace plus the Last Post and Reveille.

 The US and British national anthems will also be observed.

-It is dependent on weather conditions and mission requirements, but the USAF and RAF is anticipating using a unique variety of aircraft from bases in Lakenheath, Midenhall and Coningsby.
+The flypast is due to follow at 8.45am, dependent on weather conditions and mission requirements, but the USAF and RAF are anticipating using a unique variety of aircraft from bases in Lakenheath, Mildenhall and Coningsby.

-This includes four F15 Strike Eagle fighter jets which will perform a missing man formation as an aerial salute to the Mi Amigo victims.
+This included four F15 Strike Eagle fighter jets which will perform a missing man formation as an aerial salute to the Mi Amigo victims.

+READ MORE: 'Can you save me, kid?' - Dramatic first-hand accounts emerge of Mi Amigo plane crash into Sheffield's Endcliffe Park

-The aircraft are due to arrive in the city from the south-east and, alongside Endcliffe Park, other vantage points include Bolehills Park, Park Hill flats, Skye Edge playing fields and the Botanical Gardens.
+The aircraft are due to arrive in the city from the south-east and, alongside Endcliffe Park, other suggested vantage points included Bolehills Park in Crookes, Park Hill flats, Skye Edge playing fields and the Botanical Gardens.

 Pat Davey, chairman of the Frecheville branch of the Royal British Legion, said: “Tony has lovingly maintained their memorial and he is responsible for this magnificent tribute to their heroism, both on the ground and in the air.”

-Councillor Mary Lea, cabinet member for culture, parks and leisure at Sheffield Council, anticipates it will be a “truly memorable day in Sheffield’s history.”
+Coun Mary Lea, cabinet member for culture, parks and leisure at Sheffield Council, anticipated a ‘truly memorable day in Sheffield’s history.’

-*There will also be an act of remembrance on Sunday, February 24, which will include wreath laying at the memorial from 1.15pm, followed by a service at St Augustine’s Church in Brocco Bank at 2pm.
+There will also be an act of remembrance on Sunday, February 24, which will include the laying of a wreath at the memorial from 1.15pm, followed by a service at St Augustine’s Church on Brocco Bank at 2pm.